laravel/docs/collections.md

 <a name="method-when"></a>
 #### `when()` {#collection-method}

-The `when` method allows you to apply a callback to the collection, when the test condition returns `true`:
+The `when` method will execute the given callback when the first argument given to the method evaluates to `true`:

     $collection = collect([1, 2, 3]);